fangzhzh/leetcode/csFAQ/threadpool.md

     ```

 ### 3. What is the principle behind thread pools?

-From a data structure perspective, thread pools mainly use blocking queues (BlockingQueue) and HashSet collections.
+From a data structure perspective, thread pools mainly use blocking queues (BlockingQueue).
+Blocking queues are used to store tasks that are submitted to the thread pool.
 The process of submitting tasks involves the following steps:
 1. If the number of running threads < coreSize, create a core thread to execute the task immediately.
+   - A core thread is a thread that is always kept in the pool and reused to execute tasks.
+   - Core threads are created when the pool is first created and are never terminated until the pool is shut down.
 2. If the number of running threads >= coreSize, place the task in a blocking queue.
 3. If the queue is full and the number of running threads < maximumPoolSize, create a new non-core thread to execute the task.
+   - A non-core thread is a thread that is created when the pool needs more threads to execute tasks.
+   - Non-core threads are terminated when the pool reaches the idle timeout.
 4. If the queue is full and the number of running threads >= maximumPoolSize, the thread pool calls the handler's reject method to refuse the submission.
+For example, for a thread pool size of 10:
+- The core size is typically set to 5, so 5 core threads are always kept in the pool and reused to execute tasks.
+- The queue size is typically set to 10, so up to 10 tasks can be queued for execution.
+- The maximum pool size is typically set to 10, so the pool can grow up to 10 threads to execute tasks.
+5. What happens to the core threads after the thread pool is shut down?
+When a thread pool is shut down, the core threads are allowed to finish any tasks they are currently running.
+After all tasks are finished, the core threads are terminated and the pool is shut down gracefully.

 ### 4. What are the types of work queues in thread pools?
 1. **ArrayBlockingQueue**: A bounded blocking queue based on an array structure, ordered by FIFO (first in, first out).